Giulia Gentile, LL.M.

 Giorgia Sangiuolo, LL.M.

-Giorgia Sangiuolo is a Ph.D. candidate at the Centre of European Law of King’s College London under the supervision of Prof. Andrea Biondi.
+Giorgia is a Ph.D.
+Researcher at King’s College London Centre of European Law.
 Her research focuses on the mechanisms of dispute resolution in the field of international investment law, with specific regard to their interaction with EU law.

-Giorgia is a qualified lawyer (Rome Bar Association) and has previously practiced in the field of Administrative and EU law, gaining a specific expertise in public procurement and constitutional law both in specialised law firms and at the Italian Council of State.
+She also is a qualified lawyer (Rome Bar Association) and practices in the fields of Administrative and EU law, having gained a specific expertise in Public Procurement, Energy Law and Constitutional EU Law both in specialised law firms and at the Italian Council of State.

-After graduating cum laude from Federico II University of Naples, Giorgia completed with distinction both a Postgraduate course in International Energy Law at LUISS Guido Carli, University of Rome, and an LLM in EU Law at King’s College London – with a thesis on the interaction between the autonomy of the EU and the choice between an International Court for Investments and the national Courts in the negotiations for the TTIP.
+After graduating cum laude from Federico II University of Naples, Giorgia completed with distinction both a Postgraduate course in International Energy Law at LUISS Guido Carli, University of Rome, and an LLM in EU Law at King’s College London, where she was awarded as best student.

 Konstantina is an LL.M. student at the Dickson Poon School of Law, Kings College London.
 Before enrolling at Kings, Konstantina completed her LLB (Hons) with a year abroad in Hong Kong at the University of Kent.